frabjous/fregeifier/README.md

 ## Using the web interface

-If the repository is cloned into a directory served by a PHP-enabled web server, the web interface should be accessible through the url for the repository directory, e.g., `http(s)://yourdomain.net/fregeifier/`.
+If the php branch of this repository is cloned into a directory served by a PHP-enabled web server, the web interface should be accessible through the url for the repository directory, e.g., `http(s)://yourdomain.net/fregeifier/`.

-PHP was chosen as the programming language to make setting up the web interface easy.

 The interface is hopefully self-explanatory for the visitor for the purposes of creating images similar to those produced by the filter.
 Additionally, images can be created through the web interface by converting from contemporary notation.